FabulousPlastic/Tor_Hogberg_FE23_individuell-examination_Frontendramverk/README.md

+Work in progress!

 # My Portfolio

-This is a single-page application (SPA) built with React to serve as my personal digital CV/portfolio.
+This is a school asignment to build a single-page application (SPA) with React to serve as a digital CV/portfolio.

 ## Features